brainflow-dev/brainflow/docs/BuildBrainFlow.rst

 Linux
 ~~~~~~

-- Install CMake>=3.16 you can install it from PYPI via pip
+- Install CMake>=3.16 you can install it from PYPI via pip, via package managers for your OS(apt, dnf, etc) or from `CMake website <https://cmake.org/>`_
 - If you are going to distribute compiled Linux libraries you HAVE to build it inside manylinux Docker container
 - Build it as a standard CMake project, you don't need to set any options
 - You can use any compiler but for Linux we test only GCC